forrest79/deploy-php/readme.md

         hash: c11a678785091b7f1334c24a4123ee75 # md5 hash (32 characters)
 ```

 In `deploy/assets.local.php` you can define local source assets directory, if you're using some virtual server, where the paths are different from your host paths.
-This directory will be used for JS and CSS map files to property open source files in browser console:
+This directory will be used for JS and CSS map files to property open source files in the browser console:

 ```php
 return [